layline-io/layline-doc/docs/03-assets/services/asset-service-jdbc.md

 #### Link EnrichCustomer Processor to JDBC Service

-To us the JDBC Service in the JavaScript Processor, we first have to **assign the Service within the JavaScript Processor** like so:
+To use the JDBC Service in the JavaScript Processor, we first have to **assign the Service within the JavaScript Processor** like so:

 ![](.asset-service-jdbc_images/4b602e49.png "Link Service to JavaScript Asset (Service JDBC)")